Swhag/Swhag/README.md

+#

+👨‍💻 About Me
-# 👋 Hi, I’m **Caleb Kim**

-💻 IT professional with 5 years of enterprise systems support and analysis experience, now transitioning into **SOC analysis**.
+👋 Hi, my name is **Caleb Kim**.
+I'm an IT professional with 5 years of enterprise systems support and analysis experience, now transitioning into **SOC analysis**.

 🔐 This portfolio highlights practical security investigations across:
 - Incident Response